Are You Holding a Geode? Tips on How To Spot Them

 Lapidary saws are rather easy to use, but access is a big problem for most people.
 If you live in a city try looking up local rock clubs, they’ll often have equipment available in a workshop for members.

 In either case, you’ll just need to pass the geode through the blade of the saw.
-You’ll end up with a perfect cut every time.
+You’ll end up with a near perfect cut every time.

 Share This Article With a Friend!